Shinobi (1987 video game): Reception

-In Japan, Game Machine listed Shinobi in its December 15, 1987, issue as the most successful table arcade unit of the month.
-In the United States, Shinobi became a blockbuster hit.
-It became America's highest-grossing arcade conversion kit of 1988, and again one of America's top five highest-grossing conversion kits of 1989.
+In Japan, Game Machine listed Shinobi as the most successful table arcade unit of December 1987.
+It was a blockbuster hit in the United States, where it became the highest-grossing arcade conversion kit of 1988, and one of the top five highest-grossing conversion kits of 1989.

 The arcade game received critical acclaim.
-Clare Edgeley of Computer and Video Games noted it as one of several popular "martial arts simulation" games at London's Amusement Trades Exhibition International (ATEI) show in January 1988, along with Taito's Ninja Warriors and Data East's Vigilante; she said it plays similarly to Ninja Warriors, but that Shinobi also has elements from Namco's run and gun video game Rolling Thunder (1986), introduces bonus stages, and is more challenging overall.
+Clare Edgeley of Computer and Video Games noted it as one of several popular "martial arts simulation" games at London's Amusement Trades Exhibition International (ATEI) show in January 1988, along with Taito's Ninja Warriors and Data East's Vigilante.
+She said it plays similarly to Ninja Warriors, but that it also has elements from Namco's run and gun game Rolling Thunder (1986), introduces bonus stages, and is more challenging overall.
 She praised the "clean colourful graphics" with large "well defined" sprites, and the action gameplay for being fast-paced and challenging, concluding that the game is "well worth playing".
-Nick Kelly of Commodore User rated it 8 out of 10, also noting similarities to Rolling Thunder but said Shinobi looks good, "plays brilliantly", and "combines several kinds of shoot'em and beat'em up action in one well-thought-out, well-executed game."
+Nick Kelly of Commodore User rated it 8 out of 10, also noting similarities to Rolling Thunder, but said Shinobi looks good, "plays brilliantly", and "combines several kinds of shoot'em and beat'em up action in one well-thought-out, well-executed game."
 Sinclair User also compared it to Rolling Thunder and other martial arts games, but considers Shinobi "sufficiently different to be familiar without being boring."
 Retrospectively, Black Belt magazine in 2003 called Shinobi "one of the best martial arts arcade games of the 1980s".

 Sega's conversion for the Master System received critical acclaim.
 Computer and Video Games praised the "well defined" graphics, good sound, and "excellent" gameplay.
+Computer Entertainer scored it a full 8 out of 8 stars, calling it "the best game with a martial arts theme that we've seen on a video game system."
 It was awarded 4 out of 5 stars in Dragon.
 Classic Game Room's retrospective review reflected that the game is a classic, though less so than the 16-bit sequel The Revenge of Shinobi.

 Zach Gass of Screen Rant included Shinobi and its sequels in his list of ten "awesome" hack-and-slash games in 2020.